|Publisher version (open access)||140 KB||Adobe Acrobat PDF||View/Open

 - conference paper

-- Copyright © 2009 IEEE.
-Reprinted from AUPEC'09: Proceedings of the 19th Australasian Universities Power Engineering Conference: Sustainable Energy Technologies and Systems 2009.
+- Copyright © 2008 IEEE.
+Reprinted from the Proceedings of the 2008 IEEE 10th Workshop on Multimedia Signal Processing.
 This material is posted here with permission of the IEEE.
-Such permission of the IEEE does not in any way imply IEEE endorsement of any of University of Newcastle's products or services.
+Such permission of the IEEE does not in any way imply IEEE endorsement of any of the University of Newcastle's products or services.
 Internal or personal use of this material is permitted.
-However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution must be obtained from the IEEE by writing to email@example.com.
+However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution must be obtained from the IEEE by writing to firstname.lastname@example.org.
 By choosing to view this document, you agree to all provisions of the copyright laws protecting it.

 - Full Text